 This is a guide on capturing monsters in Monster Hunter Rise (MH Rise).
-Find out how to capture monsters and if it is better to capture or to kill monsters!
+Read on to learn how to capture monsters and take on capture quests, whether to capture or kill, and capture rewards.

 List of Contents